 The Community Foundation's investment manager will provide detailed reporting at least semiannually or as deemed necessary by the Investment & Finance Committee.
 Initial meetings will be held quarterly.
 Quarterly Investment Scorecard reports will be provided to the Investment & Finance Committee.
 This investment reporting will include the following areas:

 - 1. Asset Allocation Analysis - 2.
 Total Return for the Portfolio

-- 3. Appropriate benchmarks for each asset class - 4.
-Beginning and ending market values for the specific period - 5.
-Benchmarking versus inflation (Consumer Price Index or "CPI") - 6.
-Performance vs. the blended benchmark
+- Benchmarking versus inflation (Consumer Price Index or "CPI") Performance vs. the blended benchmark